BaseMax/BlogLaravelGraphQL/README.md

 The GraphQL-Based Blog System is open-source software released under the MIT License.
 See the LICENSE file for more information.

+## Authors

+- Ali
+- Max

-Copyright 2023, Max Base, Ali Ahmadi
+Copyright 2023, Max Base